HaverGames/HaverGames.github.io/index.md

 Chapter A : Children Privacy Policy
 ------
 Chapter A  is our Children’s Privacy Policy and outlines how we handle personal data for children under 16 using our Children Apps or those indicating their age as under 16 at the age-gate.
-We collect personal information from children only as detailed in Sections 3.2 and 3.3.
+We collect personal information from children only as detailed in Sections 3.2.

-Children must not provide personal information unless it's outlined in Section 3.3.
+Children must not provide personal information.
 If a child under your care has provided personal information, email us at havergames.nnnn@gmail.com for removal.

 We collect information as described in Section 3 to support our internal operations in compliance with legal standards.